Skip to Content

-1. Install @userway/a11y-cypress package
+1. Install @level-ci/a11y-cypress package

-npm install --save-dev @userway/a11y-cypress
+npm install --save-dev @level-ci/a11y-cypress

-2. Update Cypress support file with setupUserway
+2. Update Cypress support file with levelSetup

 cypress/support/e2e.js

-import { setupUserway } from '@userway/a11y-cypress'
+import { levelSetup } from '@level-ci/a11y-cypress' levelSetup({ reportPath: './level-ci-reports', })

-3. Update Cypress e2e tests with userwayAnalysis
+3. Update Cypress e2e tests with levelAnalyze

 cypress/support/e2e.js

-it('basic example', () => {
+it('basic example', () => { cy.visit('some example website') cy.levelAnalyze({ elementScreenshots: true, }) })

 4. Optional configuration